kmcnamara/sstrees/README.md

-Scripts
+Sequence Versus Structure
 =======

 Kyle McNamara
 kmcnamara@ucsd.edu

-This directory contains all the python scripts used to control the work flow for all the prediction, alignment, and tree drawing software used in this project.
+This is a collection of all the source code used to control the work flow for all the prediction, alignment, and tree drawing software used in this project.

 Prediction and Alignment Prep
 -----------------------------

+* runClustal.sh
 <i>Work in progress.</i>

 Alignment